elavia/liquid_spheroid/README.md

 	In linux start a Julia shell from the command line and load it the file "JUL.main.jl": this loads the core routines in "JUL.routines.jl" and auxiliary functions in "JUL.auxiliar.jl".
 Some example scripts are provided for calculation of diverse cases of oblate and prolate far-field pattern in particular cases.
-	These examples are based in the material exhibited in XXXX (journal of computational physics).
+	These examples are based in the material exhibited in a paper submitted to Acta Acustica United with Acustica and in the near future probably to arXiv too.

+	The Julia codes uses the "GSL" (GNU Scientific Library) package for a marginal routine.
+	Under certain circunstances the command

+	julia > Pkg.add("GSL")

+	fails.
+This is a bug related to a dependency on gsl-devel.
+A workaround is to install previously this package, via

+	$ sudo dnf install gsl-devel

+	and then run

+	$ sudo ldconfig

+	to refresh the library database.
+And of course, update the Julia environment also.